top of page

 In order to be eligible to compete at any competition sanctioned by the OWA, you must be a member in good standing.
 This includes being a member of an OWA-registered club.
 Your membership must be renewed annually at the start of the season (April 1st).

 The OWA calendar is updated as soon as information and dates about events are known.
-Upcoming events are added to the Upcoming Competitions page once registration opens or additional information is available.
+Upcoming events are added to the Upcoming Events page once registration opens or additional information is available.

 OWA members wishing to compete at ANY out-of-province events other than Junior and Senior Nationals must notify the OWA of their intention, providing the competition name, date and sanctioning body, by emailing the Competition Administrator.
-The OWA is required to notify the Canadian Weightlifting Federation Haltérophile Canadienne whenever an Ontario athlete wishes to compete internationally and must confirm membership status of any athlete competing in another province.
+The OWA is required to notify the Weightlifting Canada Haltérophilie whenever an Ontario athlete wishes to compete internationally and must confirm membership status of any athlete competing in another province.

 The OWA makes every effort to keep the website up to date, including policies, markers, qualifying standards, registrations, start lists, results and records.
 We also make every effort to announce changes and new postings on our News page or social media.
 For any missing, incorrect or out of date information, please contact us